 1. Charles Schwab

 For over 50 years, Charles Schwab has been one of the most prominent financial institutions for banking, investing, retirement planning, and lending.
 They are publicly traded on the New York Stock Exchange (NYSE) and are an ideal platform for long-term investors.
-In 2020, Schwab acquired TD Ameritrade, with plans for TD Ameritrade accounts to be officially switched over in September 2023.
+In 2020, Schwab acquired TD Ameritrade, and all TD Ameritrade accounts have now been transferred to Schwab.

 For businesses, Charles Schwab offers a Schwab Organization Account, offering commission-free (or $0 fee) trades on stocks, ETFs, and mutual funds, as well as the flexibility to manage your own account, utilize a robo-advisor, or tap into Schwab’s experts for guidance and insight.
 Plus, there are no monthly service charges or fees to open or maintain accounts.